Zefir-Engineering/heroku-buildpack-lerna/README.md

 lerna run build --scope="${APP_BASE}" --include-dependencies --stream
 ```

+Be sure to add this buildpack after heroku-buildpack-nodejs (so lerna cli will be available and the two commands above will work).

 ## Troubleshooting

 If lerna is not found, make sure to have lerna as a dev dependency in your package.json at the root of you repository.